deploy2zenodo/deploy2zenodo/README.md

 `DEPLOY2ZENODO_DEPOSITION_ID` to store the record id.
 Only then you are able to release new versions to zenodo.

+In this example, `prepare_release_and_deploy2zenodo` always runs while the other jobs only run when the default branch is changed.
+This makes it possible to check the artifacts during a merge request.

 The used environment variables (see [script parameter](#script-parameter)) can be provided in many different ways as a
 [GitLab CI/CD variable](https://docs.gitlab.com/ee/ci/variables/), e. g.: